Is Grounding Scientifically Proven? A Balanced Look at Earthing Research

 Examples include:

-- Sleep and stress response: Small studies have observed changes in cortisol rhythm and self-reported sleep quality among participants using grounding mats during sleep.
+• Sleep and stress response: Small studies have observed changes in cortisol rhythm and self-reported sleep quality among participants using grounding sheets during sleep.

 These findings are preliminary and often involve small sample sizes.
 They do not establish grounding as a medical treatment, but they do indicate areas worthy of further investigation.